 On the most basic level, poker positions simply refer to your seat at the table.
-Your seat position determines when it’s your turn to act.
-Poker seating positions establish the order of play in the game.
+Your seat determines when it’s your turn to act, so poker seating positions establish the order of play for the hand.

 Why is it important?
 It is an advantage to go last in the poker seating positions.

-Please note that most live casino tables play “full ring” and have nine different poker seat positions, while online cash games tend to only have six.
+Now, let’s break down the poker positions to table arrangements.
+Most live casino tables play “full ring” and have nine poker seat positions per table, while online cash games tend to only have six.

 - Under-the-gun (UTG)